STUDY

 I am eating an apple.

 The above combination of words gives us a complete meaning or idea.
-Such a meaningful combination of words is called a sentence.
+Such a meaningful group of words is called a sentence.

 Now, see the following group of words.